 Some time after Abraham left his family home and moved to the land of Canaan, a famine arose.
-Since there was no food for him or his family, he left Canaan and went to Egypt.
-When the famine ended and he returned to Canaan, he and Lot had so many cattle that the land could not support both of them.
-The two men were forced to part company.
+Since there was no food for him or his family he left Canaan and went to Egypt.
+When the famine ended and he returned to Canaan, he and Lot had so many cattle that the land couldn't support both of them.
+Because of this the two men were forced to part company.
 Abraham gave Lot first choice, and he looked around and decided to live in Sodom:

-Genesis 13:10: "And Lot lifted up his eyes, and beheld all the plain of Jordan, that it was well watered every where, before the Lord destroyed Sodom and Gomorrah, even as the garden of the Lord, like the land of Egypt, as thou comest unto Zoar.
-11 Then Lot chose him all the plain of Jordan; and Lot journeyed east: and they separated themselves the one from the other.

-12 Abram dwelled in the land of Canaan, and Lot dwelled in the cities of the plain, and pitched his tent toward Sodom.

-13 But the men of Sodom were wicked and sinners before the Lord exceedingly."
+Genesis 13:10-13: "And Lot lifted up his eyes, and beheld all the plain of Jordan, that it was well watered every where, before the Lord destroyed Sodom and Gomorrah, even as the garden of the Lord, like the land of Egypt, as thou comest unto Zoar.
+Then Lot chose him all the plain of Jordan; and Lot journeyed east: and they separated themselves the one from the other.
+Abram dwelled in the land of Canaan, and Lot dwelled in the cities of the plain, and pitched his tent toward Sodom.
+But the men of Sodom were wicked and sinners before the Lord exceedingly."

-Life in Sodom was not as easy as Lot had expected.
-There came a day when a coalition of kings invaded Sodom and defeated it, carrying off (among other things) Lot and all of his possessions:
+Life in Sodom wasn't as easy as Lot expected.
+There came a day when a coalition of kings invaded Sodom and conquered it, carrying off (among other things) Lot and all of his possessions:

-Genesis 14:1: "And it came to pass in the days of Amraphel king of Shinar, Arioch king of Ellasar, Chedorlaomer king of Elam, and Tidal king of nations;

-2 That these made war with Bera king of Sodom, and with Birsha king of Gomorrah, Shinab king of Admah, and Shemeber king of Zeboiim, and the king of Bela, which is Zoar.
+Genesis 14:1-12: "And it came to pass in the days of Amraphel king of Shinar, Arioch king of Ellasar, Chedorlaomer king of Elam, and Tidal king of nations; That these made war with Bera king of Sodom, and with Birsha king of

-3 All these were joined together in the vale of Siddim, which is the salt sea.

-4 Twelve years they served Chedorlaomer, and in the thirteenth year they rebelled.
-5 And in the fourteenth year came Chedorlaomer, and the kings that were with him, and smote the Rephaims in Ashteroth Karnaim, and the Zuzims in Ham, and the Emins in Shaveh Kiriathaim,

-6 And the Horites in their mount Seir, unto Elparan, which is by the wilderness.

-7 And they returned, and came to Enmishpat, which is Kadesh, and smote all the country of the Amalekites, and also the Amorites, that dwelt in Hazezontamar.

-8 And there went out the king of Sodom, and the king of Gomorrah, and the king of Admah, and the king of Zeboiim, and the king of Bela (the same is Zoar;) and they joined battle with them in the vale of Siddim;

-9 With Chedorlaomer the king of Elam, and with Tidal king of nations, and Amraphel king of Shinar, and Arioch king of Ellasar; four kings with five.

-10 And the vale of Siddim was full of slimepits; and the kings of Sodom and Gomorrah fled, and fell there; and they that remained fled to the mountain.

-11 And they took all the goods of Sodom and Gomorrah, and all their victuals, and went their way.

-12 And they took Lot, Abram's brother's son, who dwelt in Sodom, and his goods, and departed."
+Gomorrah.
+Shinab king of Admah, and Shemeber king of Zeboiim, and the king of Bela. which is Zoar.
+All these were joined together in the vale of Siddim, which is the salt sea.
+Twelve years they served Chedorlaomer, and in the thirteenth year they rebelled.
+And in the fourteenth year came Chedorlaomer, and the kings that were with him, and smote the Rephaims in Ashteroth Karnaim, and the Zuzims in Ham, and the Emins in Shaveh Kiriathaim, And the Horites in their mount Seir, unto Elparan, which is by the wilderness.
+And they returned, and came to Enmishpat, which is Kadesh, and smote all the country of the Amalekites, and also the Amorites, that dwelt in Hazezontamar.
+And there went out the king of Sodom, and the king of Gomorrah, and the king of Admah, and the king of Zeboiim, and the king of Bela (the same is Zoar;) and they joined battle with them in the vale of Siddim: With Chedorlaomer the king of Elam, and with Tidal king of nations, and Amraphel king of Shinar, and Arioch king of Ellasar; four kings with five.
+And the vale of Siddim was full of slimepits; and the kings of Sodom and Gomorrah fled, and fell there; and they that remained fled to the mountain.
+And they took all the goods of Sodom and Gomorrah, and all their victuals, and went their way.
+And they took Lot, Abram's brother's son, who dwelt in Sodom, and his goods, and departed."

-When Abraham heard about this, he armed his servants for war and fought the kings that had taken his nephew:
+When Abraham heard about this he armed his servants for war and fought the kings that had taken his nephew: